moneybutton/yours-core/UI_Mockups/README.md

 If you want to get exact measurements, elements, fonts, colors etc, you can use the source photoshop file located at Image_Mockups/PSD Source File/

+Remember, these are just ideas.
+They need a lot of work to polish them up and make them consistent, but it should be enough to get an idea.

 ---------------------------------